When developing Android apps for the Google Play Store, Google requires all apps to have a privacy policy.

 Plus, if your Android app requests access to sensitive data or is designed for children and families, you must comply with additional legal requirements that impose stricter standards on your privacy policy.

-What are the Android & Google Play Privacy Policy Requirements?
+What Are the Android & Google Play Privacy Policy Requirements?

 If you develop an Android app, you must follow all of Google’s privacy policy guidelines and any applicable data privacy laws that may impact your business.